MichLiang/michliang.github.io/musings.md

  - A memoir by iCarly and Sam & Cat star Jennette McCurdy about her struggles as a former child actor.
  - This was my first audiobook, and it was very well done account of a unique human experience.
 The fact that Jennette herself reads it really adds to the experience.

-7/10 | Midwives by Chris Bohjalian | Recommended by: Abbey (coworker)
+7/10 | Midwives by Chris Bohjalian | Recommended by: Abbey (my coworker)

   - The book is about a very experienced lay midwife assisting with a home birth that ends up requiring an emergency C-section.
 Later the book is mainly a courtroom drama.
   - Not my usual read, however was recommended by a colleague and I really enjoyed the change of pace!

-3/10 | You've Reached Sam by Dustin Thao | Recommended by: Francesca (sister-in-law)
+3/10 | You've Reached Sam by Dustin Thao | Recommended by: Francesca (my sister-in-law)

   - About how a girl's boyfriend dies, and then somehow they're still able to communicate through phone call.
   - I didn't really enjoy how there were more questions than answers by the end of the book.
 Also, main character was a little bit unlikable, and the relationships lacked dimension.

-9.5/10 | Tress of the Emerald Sea by Brandon Sanderson | Recommended by: Abbey (coworker)
+9.5/10 | Tress of the Emerald Sea by Brandon Sanderson | Recommended by: Abbey (my coworker)

   - Sanderson said that he was inspired while watching The Princess Bride with his family to ask the question “What… if Buttercup had gone searching for Wesley, instead of immediately giving him up for dead?”
   - Princess Bride being one of my favourite books of all time, I so enjoyed this whimsical, light-hearted, and cozy read that evoked the spirit of the original.